South Road Project Adelaide

 Worth a staggering $842 million.
 The South Road Superway Project is South Australia’s most complex engineering road construction project to date.
-The South Road Superway Project is a stage two of the north-south transport corridor upgrade delivering a 4.8 km non-stop corridor comprising of a 2.8 km elevated roadway connecting the Port River Expressway to Regency Road.
+The South Road Project Adelaide is a stage two of the north-south transport corridor upgrade delivering a 4.8 km non-stop corridor comprising of a 2.8 km elevated roadway connecting the Port River Expressway to Regency Road.

 To support the 2.8km elevated roadway above the existing South Road in Wingfield and Regency Park, piles are used to carry the load of the structure deep into the ground.
 The pile caps formed the solid foundation on which the piers were then built.